cd80-ctf/microcorruption/Level 17 | Chernobyl/README.md

 ## Activating accounts is useless

 We can quickly determine that "activating" accounts is unhelpful.
-Checking the code for instances of the string "Access granted" (which we find in the data section) shows that this doesn't actually open the door; in fact, it seems the loop just continues is normal.
+Checking the code for instances of the string "Access granted" (which we find in the data section) shows that this doesn't actually open the door; in fact, it seems the loop just continues as normal.
 If we want to open this lock, we'll have to dig into how the
 Account Manager actually works.
 This will not be easy, but will end with us developing by far the most realistic exploit of the CTF thus far.

 ## The hash table